atom/github/docs/rfcs/004-issueish-list.md

 * "Checkout" button to fetch (if necessary) and check out the pull request.
 Only enabled if the current pull request is not the current one.
 * `Commits` with count, links to .com (for now), optional with avatars
 * `Checks` with count, links to .com (for now)
+  * CI status, each item links to the detail page
 * `Files changed` with count, links to .com (for now), optional with "+-" bar
-* Controls for actions:
 * Mergability status -> `Able to merge`, links to the [Merging controls at the bottom](https://github.com/atom/github/pull/1503#partial-pull-merging)
   * "Merge PR" to merge the pull request on GitHub if it is open.
   * "Close" to close the pull request, unmerged, if it is open.
   * "Re-open PR" to re-open a pull request if it is closed.